shay-o/analytics-2.0-apis/data-insertion.md

 To track site visitors, each visitor must have a unique *visitor ID*.
 Ideally, this is a persistent cookie with an extended expiration period.

-Use the `visitorID` tag, the combination of IP address and `userAgent`, to submit visitor ID information to Adobe data collection servers.
+Use the `visitorID` tag, the combination of IP address and `userAgent`, to submit visitor ID information to Adobe data collection servers. [tbd - true?? can DIA use the client cookie as a 'seed']]

 If the data insertion includes a `visitorID`, the Analytics Data Processing Engine assumes that persistent cookies are enabled for the visitor's Web browser.
 If the data insertion identifies visitors using IP address/User Agent, Analytics displays persistent cookies for that visitor as disabled.